The muses find me whenever I’m sitting still.

 4. Vestibule.
 In the small space between the inner doors and outer doors of an auditorium at the University of Michigan music school.
 I was kind of hiding, trying to get away from people because something had upset me.
-I also thought I’d feel better if I wrote about the upsetting thing, so I sat on the floor and wrote about it.
+I also thought I’d feel better if I wrote about the upsetting thing, so I sat on the floor and poured my heart into my journal.

 3. Concert.
 I go to a lot of orchestra concerts and I’ve taken a lot of notes in the margins of programs.
 What can I say?
 Music is inspiring.

 2. Church.
 I unknotted a tricky plot problem during my niece’s confirmation ceremony and scribbled it down between prayers.
 (Sorry, Lily!)

 1. Disney World.
 Not at the parks, but at the hotel, overlooking the fireworks, which I probably should have watched from my balcony.
 But I had an idea…